arcmite/arc-website/docs/creators/ilja-jusupov.md

+---
+title: Ilja Jusupov
+description: Developer of Content Manager and Custom Shaders Patch, essential tools in the Assetto Corsa modding ecosystem.
+---

 # Ilja Jusupov

 Ilja is the developer behind **Content Manager** and **Custom Shaders Patch (CSP)**, two essential tools in modern Assetto Corsa setups.
 His work has shaped how the sim racing community plays the game today.